Aspirus Health

 Aspirus Health is a non-profit health system headquartered in Wausau, Wisconsin.
 The system includes 19 hospitals and serves portions of Wisconsin, Minnesota and the western Upper Peninsula of Michigan.
 It was previously known as Community Health Care.

 Aspirus and Saint Luke's Duluth became a combined organization in March 2024.
 As a result, Saint Luke's hospital in Duluth, Minnesota and Lake View Hospital in Two Harbors, Minnesota became affiliated with Aspirus.
 In February 2024, Aspirus announced that their Ontonagon, Michigan hospital would close in April and a $30 million investment would be made in the Aspirus Keweenaw Hospital in Laurium, Michigan.

+In 2019, a patient died due to St. Luke's hospital's failure to diagnose and treat blastomycosis in time.
+In 2025, jury awarded the patient's family $16.5 million in wrongful death case, making it one of the largest malpractice award in Minnesota history.